Moving Non-Communicable Disease Care Forward

 - Addressing local needs, following a locally-driven needs assessment

 - A data-driven, systematic approach with measurable output

 - Scalable interventions with defined outcomes

-- An aim to strengthen the local system towards self-reliance
+- An aim to sustainably strengthen the local system towards self-reliance

 For the GHI, these criteria manifest themselves within four primary focus areas:

-- Establishing National Guidelines: Collaborating to develop national guidelines for risk assessment and management of CVDs to direct healthcare professionals in shaping their practice.
-Guidelines will be used to develop training material, enabling the capacity development of health service professionals and providers in each district.
+- Establishing National Guidelines: Collaborating with the Ministry of Health to jointly develop national guidelines for risk assessment and management of CVDs to direct healthcare professionals in shaping their practice.
+Furthermore, these guidelines were used to develop training material, enabling the capacity development of health service professionals and providers in each district.

 - Thanks to the efforts of those involved, these guidelines have already been created and approved and served as the foundation for a recently developed “Facilitator’s Guide” for CVD training.

 - Strengthening Health System Capacity: Training and providing resources to further instruct healthcare workers in the latest CVD risk assessment and management standards, to enhance the capacity of health systems to meet the needs of patients.

 - We are helping with the implementation of a well-designed training approach to enable local governments to promote country-wide adoption.
 Blended learning approaches – including e-learning systems – can be used to scale-up the project to the entire country.
 To date, more than 650 health professionals have already been trained as part of this effort.